Approximately Counting Answers to Conjunctive Queries with Disequalities and Negations: Introduction

 \begin{defn}[weakly dominated, strongly dominated, weakly equivalent] A width measure is a function from hypergraphs to $\mathbb{R}_{\geq 0}$.
 Given two width measures $w_1$ and $w_2$, we say that $w_1$ is \emph{weakly dominated} by $w_2$ if there is a function~$f$ such that every hypergraph~$H$ has $w_2(H) \leq f(w_1(H))$.
 We say that $w_1$ is \emph{strongly dominated} by $w_2$ if $w_1$ is weakly dominated by $w_2$ and there is a class of hypergraphs that has unbounded $w_1$-width, but bounded $w_2$-width.
 We say that $w_1$ and $w_2$ are \emph{weakly equivalent} if they weakly dominate each other. \end{defn}

-If $w_1$ is strictly dominated by $w_2$ then the class of hypergraphs with bounded $w_1$-width is strictly contained in the class of hypergraphs with bounded $w_2$-width.
+If $w_1$ is strongly dominated by $w_2$ then the class of hypergraphs with bounded $w_1$-width is strictly contained in the class of hypergraphs with bounded $w_2$-width.
 Thus, algorithmic results based on bounded $w_2$-width have strictly greater applicability than algorithmic results based on bounded $w_1$-width.
 If $w_1$ and $w_2$ are weakly equivalent then algorithmic results for bounded $w_1$-width and bounded $w_2$-width are equivalent.

-\begin{lem}[\cite{Marx13:jacm}] Treewidth is strictly dominated by hypertreewidth.
-Hypertreewidth is strictly dominated by fractional hypertreewidth.
-Fractional hypertreewidth is strictly dominated by adaptive width, which is weakly equivalent to submodular width. \end{lem}
+\begin{lem}[\cite{Marx13:jacm}] Treewidth is strongly dominated by hypertreewidth.
+Hypertreewidth is strongly dominated by fractional hypertreewidth.
+Fractional hypertreewidth is strongly dominated by adaptive width, which is weakly equivalent to submodular width. \end{lem}

 Note that all of the width measures from Lemma~\ref{lem:dom} are weakly equivalent if we assume an overall bound on the arity of hypergraphs; we make this formal in Observation~\ref{obs:tw_vs_aw}.